IvanDrokin/torch-conv-kan/README.md

 - ✅ [2024/06/20] :fire::fire::fire:**New pretrained checkpoint on Imagenet1k are released**:fire::fire::fire: VGG11 style with Bottleneck Gram Convolutions.
 The model achieves 68.5% Top1 accuracy on Imagenet1k validation set with only 7.25M parameters.

+- ✅ [2024/07/09] PEFT code for KAGN models are released, as well as new RDNet-like models, better implementation of Kolmogorov-Arnold-Gram concolutions, and medical images segmentation scripts.

 ### TODO list and next steps

 - Right now VGG19-like model is training on Imagenet1k